 The base case uses (void) to evaluate to no value.
-Unlike list-map, mlist-map! produces no output but is used for its side effects.
+Unlike list-map which evaluates to a List, mlist-map! is evaluated for its side effects and produces no output.

 Assuming the procedure passed as f has constant running time, the running time of the mlist-map! procedure is in $\Theta(n)$ where n is the number of elements in the input list.
 There will be n recursive applications of mlist-map! since each one passes in a list one element shorter than the input list, and each application requires constant time.
 This is asymptotically the same as the list-map procedure, but we would expect the actual running time to be faster since there is no need to construct a new list.